Where to Get Your Sip of the Best Coffee in Paris

 Well-dressed locals sipping coffee from a tiny cup, alongside their book, baked pastry, newspaper, and (likely) some friendly company.

 Here’s what you shouldn’t expect: Extravagant latte art, a bunch of coffee bean connoisseurs, and to-go cups.
 You could expect hot chocolate, since France does love chocolate, after all.
+Read our guide on how to find a good coffee shop, in case there are some closer to your hotel.

 In fact, we hope that if you haven’t already done so, you’ll forever ban the ‘X’ from espresso for two reasons: